 Houghton was instrumental in the formation of the University Corporation for Atmospheric Research in 1959 and served as first chairman of its board.
 In 1958, Houghton received the Charles F. Brooks Award from the AMS and was an honorary member of the Society, serving as its president (1946-1948) and as secretary (1956-57).

-These early career awards are intended to recognize scientists who are within ten years of having earned their highest degree or are under 40 year of age when nominated.
+This early career award is intended to recognize scientists who are within ten years of having earned their highest degree or are under 40 year of age when nominated.
 Consideration will also be given, however, to those who are still in the early stage of their careers but have seen these interrupted for up to 5-10 years by family leaves, military service, and the like.